Kenraaliskuutteri/Kenraaliskuutteri/README.md

 ## About Me

 Hello there!
 My name is Kenraali!
 I am a small beginner C developer from Finland, mainly working on small projects.
 I'm a Contributor/translator to Archinstall.
 I like to make everything that i do Open-Source!
 Unfortunately i don't work on too many project's.
 So i have nothing much to give to the people!
 Currently as of now.
-I maintain the "TermTimer" and "ElectronPM" Projects.
+I maintain the "Planned-boot" and "Stainless-Installer" Projects.

 ## My Skills